-Multiple births have become far more common and it’s important to remember your experience is more than likely going to be a positive one with the end result being two or more beautiful babies.
+Multiple births have become far more common.
+It’s important to remember your experience is more than likely going to be a positive one with the end result being two or more beautiful babies.
 The more knowledge you have about multiple births the more comfortable you will be when your due date has arrived.
 It is so important to look after yourself during every pregnancy however; you need a little more TLC during a multiple pregnancy.

 Our midwife Sinead has provided some useful tips that will help you during your pregnancy:

 - Make sure you have a healthy balanced diet and get plenty of rest whenever you need it

 - Don’t be afraid to ask friends and family for help during your pregnancy